 Factors to consider when choosing paper

-There is much to factor when thinking through paper for wall prints, or to enhance wall art.
+There is much to factor in when thinking through paper for wall prints or to enhance wall art.
 First, the finish of the paper.
 Glossy papers work best for high-impact photography pieces, and a matte finish is best for understated, artistic, textured paper pieces.
 Second, when using wall prints, durability is key!
-If you are putting the wall prints in an area that has lots of traffic or moisture, you may want to consider vinyl-coated ones or non-woven.
+If you are putting the wall prints in an area that has lots of traffic or moisture, you may want to consider vinyl-coated ones or non-woven ones.

 Practical printing and installation tips